plone/plone.docker/docs/notes.rst

 We will compromise here, since that repo is meant as example and not for production and most people know *debian and ubuntu*.
 So **we will base** our examples on *official debian/ubuntu docker images*, but **we will** add to the docs, that you should never do that !.

-Not perfect bu all means.
+Not perfect but all means.